Profiling Gas Consumption in Solidity Smart Contracts: Study on the relations between GasMet metrics and deployment costs

 \subsection{Results}

-Figure \ref{fig:KendallGasMet} reports the results of the Spearman correlation between each pairs of the metrics in the GasMet suite and between the GasMet metrics and gas consumption.
-It is worth noticing that in Figure \ref{fig:KendallGasMet} we do not consider the \textit{LI} metric, as, when computing this metric on the instances in our dataset, all zero values have been obtained.
+Figure \ref{fig:KendallGasMet} reports the results of the Spearman \major{correlation between each pair of the metrics in the GasMet suite} and between the GasMet metrics and gas consumption. \major{As specified in Sections \ref{sec:dataCollection} and \ref{sec:analysisMethod}, for each smart contract in our dataset, we used the GasMet tool to compute the GasMet metrics, while we leveraged Truffle (for compiling and deploying the smart contract) and Ganache (a locally deployed blockchain simulator) to collect data about gas consumption.
+Once obtained the metrics and gas consumption values for all the smart contracts in our dataset, we implemented a script in the R language (using the \texttt{corrplot}\footnote{https://www.rdocumentation.org/packages/corrplot/versions/0.90} library) to compute the correlation values.} It is worth noticing that in Figure \ref{fig:KendallGasMet} we do not consider the \textit{LI} metric, as when computing this metric on the instances in our dataset, all zero values have been obtained.

 All the results considered in the following discussion correspond to an adjusted p-value $\leq$ 0.05.

 Four metrics of the GasMet suite are more strongly linked to the gas consumption (in accordance with the Cohen's standard), since their correlations with the gas cost have a \textit{large} effect size, which are: (i) the occurrences of public members (\textit{PM}, with $\rho = 0.65$), (ii) the number of global variables (\textit{GV}, with $\rho = 0.75$), (iii) the number of indexed parameters (\textit{IP}, with $\rho = 0.56$), and (iv) the number of events (\textit{NE}, with $\rho = 0.59$).
 Higher PM values correspond to a higher gas consumption since public members are hash-sorted, and the sorting algorithm entails a certain fixed quantity of gas (depending on the EVM transactions) for each position in the list.
 Global variables cause an additional cost due to the storing of information within the smart contract's state on the blockchain, so their usage must be reduced and replaced with local variables which are not stored on the blockchain.
 Similarly, indexed parameters consume more gas than non-indexed parameters, while, if properly used, events could be adopted to store data that is not required on-chain.